fusion-energy/paramak/README.md

 `my_reactor.export_stp()`

-A manifest.json file that contains all the step filenames and materials can now be created
+A manifest.json file that contains all the step filenames and materials can now be created.

 `my_reactor.export_neutronics_description()`

 Once you step files and the neutronics description has been exported then [Trelis](https://www.csimsoft.com/trelis) can be used to generate a DAGMC geometry in the usual manner.
 There is also a convenient script included in [task 12 of the UKAEA openmc workshop](https://github.com/ukaea/openmc_workshop/tree/master/tasks/task_12) which can be used in conjunction with the neutronics description json file to automatically create a DAGMC geometry.
 Download [this script](https://github.com/ukaea/openmc_workshop/blob/master/tasks/task_12/make_faceteted_neutronics_model.py) and place it in the same directory as the manifest.json and step files.
-Then run the following command from the terminal
+Then run the following command from the terminal.

 `trelis make_faceteted_neutronics_model.py`

-Alternativly to run this without the GUI in batch mode
+Alternativly to run this without the GUI in batch mode type.

 `trelis -batch -nographics make_faceteted_neutronics_model.py`

 This should export a h5m file for use in DAGMC.

-Further information on DAGMC neutronics can be found here [DAGMC](https://svalinn.github.io/DAGMC/) and information [OpenMC](https://openmc.readthedocs.io/) which can be used in conjunction with DAGMC to simulate on faceteted CAD models.
-The openmc workshop also has two tasks that might be of interest [task 10 of the UKAEA openmc workshop](https://github.com/ukaea/openmc_workshop/tree/master/tasks/task_10) and [task 12 of the UKAEA openmc workshop](https://github.com/ukaea/openmc_workshop/tree/master/tasks/task_12)
+Further information on DAGMC neutronics can be found [here](https://svalinn.github.io/DAGMC/) and information on OpenMC can be found [here](https://openmc.readthedocs.io/).
+The two codes can be used together to simulate neutron transport on the h5m file created.
+The UKAEA openmc workshop also has two tasks that might be of interest [task 10](https://github.com/ukaea/openmc_workshop/tree/master/tasks/task_10) and [task 12](https://github.com/ukaea/openmc_workshop/tree/master/tasks/task_12).

 # Example scripts